anoopsarkar/nlp-class/project.md

 ### Submit your project on Coursys

-When you are ready to submit go to GitLab and select `New tag` to create a new tag.
-For `Tag name` use `project` and optionally write a `Message`.
-Then select `Create tag` to create this tag.
-If you want to submit multiple times then please create a new tag each time `projectN` for your `N`th submission and submit the new tag via Coursys.

 Go to [Coursys]({{ site.coursys }}).
-Under the `Final Project` activity submit your git repository URL.
-It will look like this for some `USER` in your group called `g-GROUP`:
+Under the `Final Project` activity submit the following zip files:

-    git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git
+* `output.zip`: output of your project implementation on a dataset. please include the evaluation code and references to allow us to check the evaluation you present in your write-up.
+Note this should only be your output on the test data file of some dataset plus any evaluation code and clear instructions on how to run the evaluation script.
+* `source.zip`: this zip file should contain your iPython notebook that serves as the write-up for your project and only the source code you have written (along with a requirements.txt for a virtualenv).
+Do not include any data files in this zipfile.
+Please also include a README.username file as you have done for all your homeworks in this zip file.

-The instructions are provided in more detail in [Homework 0](hw0.html).
+The instructions for submission and development are provided in more detail in [Homework 0](hw0.html).

 There are **no grace days** for project submission!
 So submit early and often.

 That's it.
 You are done with your Final Project!